stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

-returned unharmed, married in 1814, and became a father on that memorable night of September 23, 1815, when a great gale drove the waters of the bay over half the town, and floated a tall sloop well up Westminster Street so that its masts almost tapped the Harris windows in symbolic affirmation that the new boy, Welcome, was a seaman&rsquo;s son.
+returned unharmed, married in 1814, and became a father on that memorable night of September 23, 1815, when a great gale drove the waters of the bay over half the town, and floated a tall sloop well up Westminster Street so that its masts almost tapped the Harris windows in symbolic affirmation that the new boy, Welcome, was a seaman's son.

   Welcome did not survive his father, but lived to perish gloriously at Fredericksburg in 1862.
-Neither he nor his son Archer knew of the shunned house as other than a nuisance almost impossible to rent&mdash;perhaps on account of the mustiness and sickly odour of unkempt old age.
+Neither he nor his son Archer knew of the shunned house as other than a nuisance almost impossible to rent--perhaps on account of the mustiness and sickly odour of unkempt old age.
 Indeed, it never was rented after a series of deaths culminating in 1861, which the excitement of the war tended to throw into obscurity.
 Carrington Harris, last of the male line, knew it only as a deserted and somewhat picturesque centre of legend until I told him my experience.